Feynman Categories: Graph Glossary

 One actually needs to be a bit careful about how disjoint unions are defined.
-Although one tends to think that the disjoint union $X\amalg Y$ is symmetric, this is not the case.
-This becomes apparent if $X\cap Y\neq\emptyset$ of course there is a bijection $X\amalg Y \stackrel{1-1}{\longleftrightarrow}Y\amalg X$.
+Although one tends to think that the disjoint union $X\amalg Y$ is commutative, this is not the case, which becomes apparent if $X\cap Y\neq\emptyset$.
+Of course there is a bijection $X\amalg Y \stackrel{1-1}{\longleftrightarrow}Y\amalg X$.
 Thus the categories here are symmetric monoidal, but not strict symmetric monoidal.
 This is important, since we consider functors into other not necessarily strict monoidal categories.